A polynomial regression model for excess mortality in Mexico 2020-2022 due to the COVID-19 pandemic: Data

-Although a standard epidemiological method for estimating excess mortality during an epidemic is to calculate the difference between the observed all-cause death counts and the expected counts in the absence of an epidemic (see for example \cite{PAHO2020}), we exclude deaths unrelated to illnesses, following \cite{WHO2023} recommendation to remove deaths from other shocks from the total number of excess deaths to obtain a more accurate estimate of the impact of COVID-19 on mortality.
+While a conventional epidemiological approach for estimating excess mortality during an epidemic involves calculating the disparity between observed all-cause death counts and the anticipated counts in the absence of an epidemic (see for example \cite{PAHO2020}), we deviate from this method by excluding deaths unrelated to illnesses.
+This departure aligns with the recommendation from \cite{WHO2023}, which suggests the exclusion of deaths resulting from other shocks.
+This refined approach aims to enhance the accuracy of estimating the impact of COVID-19 on mortality by isolating and focusing specifically on deaths directly or indirectly attributable to the virus, thereby providing a more precise assessment of its effect on overall mortality rates.

-Figure \ref{fig:prcnoenf} clearly illustrates that, in the year prior to the COVID-19 outbreak in Mexico, just over 11\% of the total deaths were attributable to non-illness causes such as accidents or violence.
-This proportion markedly declined to 8.5\% during the initial two years of the epidemic --a likely result of the widespread lockdowns and significant curtailment of social and economic activities, concurrently with an important increase of illness-related deaths-- but it is rapidly getting back close to a pre-pandemic level in 2022.
+Figure \ref{fig:prcnoenf_enf9819}a distinctly demonstrates that in the year preceding the COVID-19 outbreak in Mexico, slightly over 11\% of total deaths were attributed to non-illness causes, such as accidents or violence.
+This proportion exhibited a noticeable decline to 8.5\% during the first two years of the epidemic.
+This reduction is likely a consequence of widespread lockdowns and substantial restrictions on social and economic activities, occurring concurrently with a notable increase in deaths related to illnesses.

+Nevertheless, it is crucial to highlight that this percentage is swiftly converging towards pre-pandemic levels in 2022.
+The resurgence implies a potential rebound in non-illness-related fatalities, hinting at the resumption of normal social and economic activities.
+This observation underscores the dynamic interplay between public health measures, societal restrictions, and the evolving composition of mortality causes during and after the peak of the COVID-19 pandemic.
+It points to the complex and multifaceted influences shaping mortality patterns as societies navigate the aftermath of significant public health events.